shekkizh/TensorflowProjects/README.md

 <img src="https://github.com/shekkizh/TensorflowProjects/blob/master/logs/Deepdream_logs/ImageInversion_check_dp.jpg" width="250" height="300"/>

-- NeuralArtist - Not exactly the best the network could do - but got bored and didn't want to see the model try hard.
+- NeuralArtist - Not exactly the best the network could do - but impatience got the better of me.
 If you squint a bit you will see the image better :P

 <img src="https://github.com/shekkizh/TensorflowProjects/blob/master/logs/NeuralArtist_logs/run8/neural_artist_check.png" />